chanjonathan/chanjonathan/README.md

 # Hi, I’m Jonathan
-I'm a Computer Science student at the University of British Columbia with a background in Chemistry.
+I'm a Computer Science student at the University of British Columbia.

-I'm an aspiring software engineer.
-I’m also interested in learning about cybersecurity and cheminformatics